-My research foci have since 2012 been in two different disciplines: Aerodynamics in relation to external cooling/cavity purge flows in turbines, and heat transfer in rocket nozzles.
-Within these areas I am networking both nationally and internationally and have mainly focused on a few high profiled conferences such as ASME Turbo Expo, European Turbomachinery Conference and Symposium on Measurement Techniques in Turbomachinery.
-Since I am active in a much applied research field it has been natural for me to seek a high degree of industry involvement in my research and therefore I have actively worked to find direct funding through commissioned research besides funding applications to governmental research agencies such as the Swedish Energy Agency, Vinnova and Swedish Space Agency.
+My research foci have since 2012 been in two different disciplines: Aerodynamics in relation to external cooling/cavity purge flows in turbines, and heat transfer & pyrolysis in rocket nozzle cooling channels.
+Within these areas I am networking both nationally and internationally and have mainly focused on a few high profiled conferences such as ASME Turbo Expo, European Turbomachinery Conference and International Aerospace Congress.
+Since I am active in a much applied research field it has been natural for me to seek a high degree of industry involvement in my research and therefore I have actively worked to find direct funding through commissioned research besides program funding applications with industry to governmental research agencies such as the Swedish Energy Agency, Vinnova and Swedish Space Agency.

 Aircraft Propulsion, Advanced Course (MJ2524), course responsible | Course web

 Aircraft Propulsion, General Course (MJ2523), course responsible | Course web

 Applied Energy Technology, Project Course (MJ2409), teacher | Course web

 Applied Heat and Power Technology (MJ2426), teacher | Course web

 Methods of research in sustainable energy (MJ2510), teacher | Course web